Reduce. Reuse. Recycle as a Last Resort.

-Place recycling bins in prominent locations for printer cartridges, batteries, and e-waste.
-An added benefit is this offers employees an easy way to dispose of these from their homes.
-You can also label each bin appropriately to ensure that only what you accept for recycling ends up inside.
+Place recycling bins in prominent locations for printer cartridges, batteries and e-waste.
+You can also order a free recycling bin for CRV beverage containers from CalRecycle.
+Consider labeling each bin appropriately to ensure that only what you accept for recycling ends up inside.
 Check out these labels from CalRecycle, Recycling Association of Minnesota and Recycle Across America.

 Get a TerraCycle® Zero Waste Box for your office supplies, printer cartridges or break room.
 You can also check out the full range of Zero Waste Boxes to see if your business disposes of any items that TerraCycle recycles.

 Get your business off of mailing lists.
 To request removal from Dun & Bradstreet’s huge list, call 1-800-234-3867 or send an email to firstname.lastname@example.org.